German prosecutor says clues to McCann child disappearance possible at Portuguese dam site

 Portuguese media say this is the fourth search for McCann, following the initial one in 2007 in the Algarve area and further efforts in 2013 and 2014.
 Another search was held in Germany in 2020.

 In mid-2020, German officials said that a 45-year-old German citizen, identified by media as Christian Brueckner, who was in the Algarve in 2007, was a suspect in the case.
 Brueckner has denied any involvement.

 Brueckner is currently serving a seven-year prison sentence in Germany for raping a 72-year-old woman in Portugal in 2005.

-He is under investigation on suspicion of murder in the McCann case but hasn’t been charged.
+He is under investigation in the McCann case, but hasn’t been charged.
 He spent many years in Portugal, including in Praia da Luz, around the time of Madeleine’s disappearance.

-Madeleine’s parents did not comment due to the active investigation, according to an email response from the website set up for the search for the child, findmadeleine.com.
+Madeleine’s parents aren’t commenting because of the active investigation, according to an email response from the website set up for the search for the child, findmadeleine.com.